 Street skating is all about tricks on the street or in the skate park.
 Rails, boxes, ramps or stairs - everything is jumped on or over.

-These "Newschool skateboards" with the popsicle shape are best suited for this.
-These narrower boards are lighter, which is better for ollies and flips.
+These "newschool skateboards" with the popsicle shape are best suited for this.
+These skateboards are narrower and lighter, which is better for ollies and flips.
 The double-sided kicktail allows you to skate in both directions.

 Street and park skateboarding with Blue Tomato

 Bowls and pools have a long and rich history in skating.
 Back in the day, the first skaters drained Californian pools and shredded them.
 Later, the pools were replaced by professional halfpipes and ramps and new tricks such as high aerials and big spins emerged.
 This further development is called Vert (vertical) skateboarding.

 For the steeper walls of a bowl or halfpipe, wider decks with a low concave are best.
 They provide more stability and a flat surface for your feet.

 Cruisers have a wider deck with only one kicktail.
 They are best for riding through town because they are easy to turn and versatile.
 Read our cruiser buyer's guide for more information.